clocky/resume/src/projects/artistdirect/indigo-girls.md

 small site to support the launch of the 1999 album "Come On Now Social" {.lead}

-Similar to my work with [Rage Against The Machine](/artists/rage-against-the-machine/), there was brilliant input from both Amy Ray and Emily Saliers to get the site to focus as much on their activism and supporting their personal causes as much as the music.
+Similar to my work with [Rage Against TheMachine](/artists/rage-against-the-machine/), there was brilliant input from both Amy Ray and Emily Saliers to get the site to focus as much on their activism and supporting their personal causes as much as the music.

 {% img "/img/projects/artistdirect/indigogirls-bio.png" %}
 {% img "/img/projects/artistdirect/indigogirls-resources.png" %}